Public Safety .

 For decades now, we’ve leveraged new technologies to make it easier and faster for first responders to find you.
 Lives have been saved and crises averted, thanks to these efforts.
 That work has only become more important as many people cut the cord and go wireless-only.

 The ability to pinpoint a caller’s exact location can be more challenging in certain situations—for instance, if the caller is in a multi-story building where a floor, office suite, or apartment number may be needed to effectively send help.
-That’s why, working in collaboration with public safety organizations, the wireless industry has undertaken two innovative initiatives to enhance 9-1-1 location accuracy:
+Finding the technologies that can provide that level of accuracy is an ongoing effort and the wireless industry is continuously evaluating new ways to further enhance 9-1-1 location accuracy.

 States and localities can also help by ensuring their emergency call centers take advantage of technologies and practices that can quickly and effectively use caller location information from wireless providers.

 Wireless serves as a key lifeline during storms, natural disasters, and other emergencies.
 Providing that lifeline is the industry’s goal every day.